physicians condemn squat,

 type squat.
 The hips typically travel back further with torso

-bent forward on powerlift type squat.
-This emphasizes stronger
+bent forward on powerlift type squat unless the stance is substantially

 Also see Qualitative